tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

   - Azure-Functions
 ---

 Recently Microsoft Azure has made [F# as a first-class citizen](https://blogs.msdn.microsoft.com/appserviceteam/2016/09/01/azure-functions-0-5-release-august-portal-update/) to write [Azure Functions](https://azure.microsoft.com/en-in/services/functions/).
 As F# is a functional-first programming language, I feel Azure Functions and F# would be a match made in heaven.

-In this blog post you are going to experience a scaled up version of Azure Functions in F# using [Suave](https://suave.io)
+In this blog post, you are going to experience a scaled up version of Azure Functions in F# using [Suave](https://suave.io)

 ## What's in the Function Signatures?

-In a functional programming language, we define small functions that do one thing well and then we compose them together to define the solution.
-To [compose functions](https://fsharpforfunandprofit.com/posts/function-composition/), we need to be thoughtful while defining a function.
+In a functional programming language, we define small functions that do one thing well and then we compose them together to represent the solution.
+To [compose functions](https://fsharpforfunandprofit.com/posts/function-composition/), we need to be thoughtful while designing the signature of a function.

-Let's see the function signature of an [Azure Function in F#](https://azure.microsoft.com/en-us/documentation/articles/functions-reference-fsharp/)
+Let's see the signature of an [Azure Function in F#](https://azure.microsoft.com/en-us/documentation/articles/functions-reference-fsharp/)

 ```fsharp
 // HttpRequestMessage -> HttpResponseMessage